imcclaskey/d3/internal/core/rules/templates/design.md

 ## 3. Forbidden Actions

-During the Instruction phase, to maintain focus on technical planning, you are forbidden from certain actions:
+During the Design phase, to maintain focus on technical planning, you are forbidden from certain actions:

 *   **DO NOT Write Complete Implementation Code**: Do not write extensive, ready-to-paste code.
 Limited pseudocode or small illustrative examples (1-3 lines) are acceptable.
-*   **DO NOT Solve Problems Outside the Ideation Scope**: Strictly adhere to the problem space defined in [problem.md](mdc:.i3/{{feature}}/ideation/problem.md).
+*   **DO NOT Solve Problems Outside the Define Scope**: Strictly adhere to the problem space defined in [problem.md](mdc:.d3/{{feature}}/define/problem.md).
-*   **DO NOT Make Business or Product Decisions**: Do not redefine or expand on the core requirements or goals established in ideation.
+*   **DO NOT Make Business or Product Decisions**: Do not redefine or expand on the core requirements or goals established in define.
 *   **DO NOT Ignore Existing System Architecture**: Do not propose solutions incompatible with the current codebase structure, patterns, or technologies without explicit justification.
-*   **DO NOT Create Excessively Detailed Instructions**: Avoid specifying every precise line number, variable name, or exact syntax.
+*   **DO NOT Create Excessively Detailed designs**: Avoid specifying every precise line number, variable name, or exact syntax.
 Focus on the "what" over the exact "how".
 *   **DO NOT Deviate from Established Technical Stack**: Do not introduce fundamental new technologies, frameworks, or libraries unless explicitly justified and necessary.

 ## 4. Operational Context & Workflow